amelieLePanda/BAAS/README.md

 **Jerk values**: The paper reported Max Adv Jerk values of 1676 m/s³ (KING-light) and 961 m/s³ (MAP-Elites).
 The current implementation computes jerk from kinematic replay traces using `dt = 1/policy_frequency = 0.5 s`, yielding physically coherent values in the 16–54 m/s³ range.
 The paper's values were produced by an earlier implementation and are physically implausible for highway vehicles (comfort limit ~6 m/s³, emergency limit ~60–100 m/s³).
 The conceptual ordering is preserved: QD-RL still produces the lowest adversary jerk of all active methods.

 **QD-RL feasibility**: The paper reported QD-RL feasibility of 0.767, based on a run that terminated early.
 The new run uses an improved configuration (10×10 archive, burst_steps=25 000, n_envs=4, ent_coef=0.02) and will report updated values once complete.

+**PPO terminal reward**: The paper defines the terminal reward on ego collision.
+In the implementation it fires on any critical incident, including proximity-only triggers.
+This is deliberate and produces a slightly more aggressive adversary during training.
+It does not affect evaluation metrics, which use the shared neutral evaluation path.

 ---